thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/sigfox.md

 ![image](/images/user-guide/integrations/sigfox/sigfox-add-downlink-converter-paas.png)
 {% endif %}

-When integration configured, we need to go to **Rule chains**, choose **Root Rule Chain** and here create rule node **Integration Downlink**.
-Input some name here, choose previously created SigFox integration and tap Add.
+When integration is configured, we need to go to **Rule chains**, choose **Root Rule Chain** and here create rule node **Integration Downlink**.
+Enter some name here, select the SigFox integration you created earlier, and click Add.

 {% if docsPrefix == "pe/" %}
 ![image](/images/user-guide/integrations/sigfox/sigfox-rule-chain-downlink-1-pe.png)